mike-fabian/ibus-typing-booster/content/docs/user/index.md

 “rocket:”, “:cat_heart” match emoji even though “☐ Unicode symbols and emoji predictions” is disabled

-⚠️ **Attention when using Wayland**: If you want to use several keywords like in “:cat_heart” always use the underscore to concatenate the keywords like “cat” and “heart”.
+⚠️ **Concatenating keywords**: If you want to use several keywords like in “:cat_heart” always use the underscore to concatenate the keywords like “cat” and “heart”.
+This is not changed by configuring the “Emoji trigger characters”.

 Using these “Emoji trigger characters” at the beginning or end of the search input temporarily turns on emoji search just for this one